 This post contains affiliate links.
 See my full disclosure here.

-The final product is this gold glimmering cacti/succulent art work!
+The final product is this beautiful gold glimmering DIY Cactus painted piece of art work!
+Who doesn’t love a little gold foil addition to their painting?

 I love the modern vibe it gives off and I decided I wanted to create a few smaller succulent paintings to go with it.

 This trio of painted succulents look amazing displayed on my fireplace mantel.
 One is a barrel cactus and the other is a prickly pear cactus.

 Let’s get to how to create this beautiful succulent wall art below!

 What supplies do I need to make Cactus Wall Art?

 Begin by using a pencil and lightly drawing a succulent’s basic cactus shape.
 (I highlighted mine in the graphic below with light gray polka dots, below so you could see the shape a little more easily.)